Mapping and Modelling Energy, Carbon and Costs in the Residential Sector in the City of Prince George

 The Practical Challenge of High Up-Front Capital Costs

 Results of the SCEC3 model speak to the long-term cost savings opportunity but also highlight the short term challenge of high up-front capital costs of potential technical solutions.
 With the Integrated Community Sustainability Plan (myPG) and OCP completed, the City of Prince George has the enabling policy framework in place.
 The next challenge, beyond the scope of this research, is to identify creative financial solutions to make implementation accessible and affordable for everyone.

 Financial solutions and communication efforts such as cross-promotion of information and incentive programs from utilities and other levels of government can support the residents of Prince George to plant the trees of energy conservation and renewable energy technologies that will one day grow into a forest of cost savings.

-A final draft Report of the SCEC3 model methodology and results is now available.
+A Report of the SCEC3 model methodology and results is now available.
 For a complete list of resources relating to the model please see SCEC3 Model Publications and Presentations.